artmetla/DejaView/include/README.md

 Rules:
 - All classes / types declared in this folder must be wrapped in the
-  ::perfetto::internal namespace.
+  ::dejaview::internal namespace.
-- Both public and internal .h headers must not pull other perfetto headers from ext/.
+- Both public and internal .h headers must not pull other dejaview headers from ext/.
-- .cc files instead can depend on other perfetto classes, as well as .h headers located in src/.
+- .cc files instead can depend on other dejaview classes, as well as .h headers located in src/.
-- Embedders must not depend on the perfetto::internal namespace.
+- Embedders must not depend on the dejaview::internal namespace.
 - Internal types cannot be used as input, output or return arguments of public API functions.
 - Internal types cannot be directly exposed to virtual methods that are